robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/15-Install-Azure-Kubernetes-Service/README.md

 4. In the Networking tab

-   - Change the Network Policy to `Azure`.
+   - The Network Policy defaults to `none` which is sufficient for today.
+You could also choose another option to fit your organization requirements.
+See https://learn.microsoft.com/en-us/azure/aks/use-network-policies#differences-between-network-policy-engines-cilium-azure-npm-and-calico for more details about each option.

 5. In the Integrations tab, select the container registry created above.
 This automatically creates the service principal and access permissions to pull containers from the registry into the cluster.